5 Mainline Section Hikes, 6 Regional Hikes

 That’s what happens when you hike with a nearly 71-year-old man.
 Things get serious.
 But finishing up the longest trail in Connecticut on an absolutely perfect October day allowed me many hours of internal thought.

 I loved it all.
 I started out in February 2008 and finished in October 2013.
+(I actually finished in January 2015 because of an addition that was added.)
 Five and a half years.
-I had a child in the middle of it and got the difficult diagnosis for my eldest son just after starting.
+(Again, it was more in reality.)
+I had a child in the middle of it (two, to be accurate) and got the difficult diagnosis for my eldest son just after starting.
 My dad survived cancer.
 I changed jobs.
 Kemba Walker won a national championship.
 Shabazz Napier was about to embark on his.
 All through it, the Tunxis remained there for me to complete.

 And I did.

-I still have a long way to go to complete the CT400 list ¬ which will soon probably near or over 1,000 miles of official trail to hike, with the addition of several trails, notably the Menunkatuck Trail and the East-West Trail which will connect the Metacomet in Simsbury north of Penwood over to the Mohawk and Appalachian Trails in northwest Connecticut.
-(The CT400 refers to the “award” for those few who hike all the CFPA trails.
-There were 400 miles of them when the idea was formed.)
+I still have a long way to go to complete the Blue Blaze Challenge list… which will soon probably near or over 1,000 miles of official trail to hike, with the addition of several trails, notably the Menunkatuck Trail and the East-West Trail which will connect the Metacomet in Simsbury north of Penwood over to the Mohawk and Appalachian Trails in northwest Connecticut.

 But to me, those weird loops and random spurs in those southern regions of the Tunxis is what makes it so unique.